Grünewald (Luxembourg)

 The Grünewald (Gréngewald) is a forest in central Luxembourg, most of which is owned by the national government.
-Grünewald stretches through the communes of Niederanven, Steinsel, and Walferdange; the centre of the forest is situated 6 km north-east of central Luxembourg City.
+At 3,734 hectares in size, it is the largest forest in Luxembourg, stretching through the communes of Luxembourg City, Niederanven, Steinsel, Walferdange, Lorentzweiler, Junglinster and Sandweiler; the centre of the forest is situated 6 km north-east of central Luxembourg City.
 As a result of its proximity to Luxembourg's capital city, it is a popular destination for tourism, leisure, and hospitality.
 Within the Grünewald are the sources of the Black Ernz and the White Ernz.